 IS THE 2016-2017 AUM CONNECTED

-The Faculty Teaching Guide will soon be available on CELT's AUMnet page.
+The Faculty Teaching Guide is available on CELT's AUMnet page.

 Fall 2016 AUM Connected Events